bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js133">133.
 Check if a Number is a Palindrome in Binary</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-This program checks whether a given number is a palindrome in binary representation.
-A palindrome in binary reads the same backward as forward.
+<p>This program checks whether a given number is a palindrome in binary representation.
+A palindrome in binary reads the same backward as forward.</p>
 <pre>
 // Function to check if a number is a palindrome in binary function isBinaryPalindrome(number) {